 What Will Happen During Your Root Canal Treatment?

 During your root canal treatment, your dentist will create a small opening in your tooth in order to access the inner pulp chamber.
 They will then use special instruments to carefully remove the pulp.
 After that, the inside of the tooth will be cleaned to make sure that no harmful bacteria remain.
 Once the cleaning process is complete, the tooth will be filled with a special substance known as gutta-percha.
-A dental crown will most likely need to be placed in order to keep the tooth safe.
+Since the tooth will be weakened after the treatment, a crown will likely need to be placed to strengthen and protect it.

 Root canal treatment has a reputation for being painful, but this is not actually true.
 At the start of the procedure, your mouth will be numbed with a local anesthetic.
 As a result, you won’t experience any discomfort during the treatment.
 Once the local anesthetic wears off, there may be some soreness, but you should be able to manage it with over-the-counter pain medication.